Einstein's monsters: understanding black holes

-The gas only falls into the inner boundary of the black hole’s accretion disc rather slowly, and because of the angle and the momentum of the black hole there are escape channels and acceleration channels along the poles.
+The gas only falls into the inner boundary of the black hole’s accretion disk rather slowly, and because of the angle and the momentum of the black hole there are escape channels and acceleration channels along the poles.

 Are there any types of black hole that we’ve yet to discover?

 We’ve found everything from black holes a few times the mass of the Sun all the way up to 20 billion times the mass: the record holder.

 There’s a gap in the middle, between the mass of the Milky Way, which is a few million times the mass of the Sun, and the biggest stars, which might be a few hundred times the mass of the Sun.